 Ingredients you'll need

-There's only 6 ingredients in these buns.
+There's only a few ingredients in these buns.

 For the tangzhong, there's only 3 ingredients, which are a part of the total ingredient list.